Back to jobs

 About the Position

-The Senior Director, Medical Affairs is a first-in-function leadership role responsible for building and leading Medical Affairs capabilities across Formation Bio’s growing portfolio.
-This role will establish the scientific foundation for programs spanning late-stage development to commercialization, with an initial focus on our lead asset, Sprifermin.
+The Medical Affairs Lead is a first-in-function leadership role responsible for building an AI-native Medical Affairs capability across Formation Bio’s growing portfolio.
+This role will establish the scientific and digital foundation for programs spanning late-stage development to commercialization, with an initial focus on our lead asset, Sprifermin, in osteoarthritis.

-The Senior Director will design scalable medical affairs infrastructure, lead external scientific engagement, and build a high-impact Medical Affairs team—including the future build-out of a field-based Medical Science Liaison (MSL) team.
+The Medical Affairs Lead will design scalable, technology-forward medical affairs infrastructure, lead external scientific engagement, and build a high-impact Medical Affairs team.

 Responsibilities